British Pakistanis: London

 Greater London has the largest Pakistani community in the United Kingdom.
 The 2021 Census recorded 290,549 Pakistanis living in London.
 However, it only forms 3.3% of London's population, which is significantly lower than other British cities.
-The population is very diverse, with comparable numbers of Punjabis, Pashtuns and Kashmiris, and smaller communities of Sindhis and Balochs.
+The population is very diverse, with comparable numbers of Punjabis, Pashtuns and Muhajirs, and smaller communities of Sindhis and Balochs.
 This mix makes the Pakistani community of London more diverse than other UK communities, whereas a high proportion of Pakistani communities in Northern England came from Azad Kashmir.

 The largest concentrations are in East London, especially in Redbridge, Waltham Forest, Newham and Barking and Dagenham.
 Significant communities can also be found in the boroughs of Ealing, Hounslow, and Hillingdon in West London and Merton, Wandsworth and Croydon in South London.

 Birmingham

 Birmingham has the second-largest Pakistani community in the United Kingdom.
 The 2021 Census recorded that there were 195,102 Pakistanis living in Birmingham, making up 17% of the city's total population.

 The largest concentrations are in Sparkhill, Alum Rock, Small Heath and Sparkbrook.